-The tariffs reported for both the standing and market offer contracts are used as a proxy for annual electricity costs for a representative residential customer in Victoria.
-Using these estimates will aide in avoidance of any potential issues of misrepresentation of a residential customer.
+The tariffs reported for both the standing and market offer contracts are used as a proxy for the annual electricity costs for a representative residential customer in Victoria (i.e. one with main gas).
+Using these estimates will aid in avoiding any potential issues of misrepresentation of a residential customer.
 To estimate the tariffs under a standing or market offer contract, the AEMC have relied on data sourced through the Victorian Government's price comparator website - Victorian Energy Compare.

-Figure 18 highlights the current estimates presented by the AEMC in their 2016 Residential Electricity Price Trends report.
+Table 4-6 highlights the current electricity tariff estimates presented by the AEMC in their 2016 Residential Electricity Price Trends report.